pingcap/docs/how-to/configure/placement-rules.md

 ### Place five replicas in three data centers in the proportion of two-two-one, and the Leader should not be in the third data center

 Create three rules.
 Set the number of replicas to `2`, `2`, and `1` respectively.
 Limit the replicas to the corresponding data centers through `label_constraint` in each rule.
-In addition, change `role` to `follower` for the data center that does not require a Leader.
+In addition, change `role` to `follower` for the data center that should not have a Leader.

 {{< copyable "" >}}